codepo8/developer-advocacy-handbook/write-excellent-code-examples.md

 Most platforms will have some static site generation tool included, like [Gatsby](https://www.gatsbyjs.com/), [Jekyll](https://jekyllrb.com/) or similar ones.
 If you are reading this book online, this is what I used.
-The texts here are in markdown and I am using [GitHub pages](https://pages.github.com/) with Jekyll to generate HTML.
+The texts here are in Markdown and I am using [GitHub pages](https://pages.github.com/) with Jekyll to generate HTML.

-### Code Sandboxes
+### Code sandboxes

 Other than platforms that are there to host your code and products there are also code sandbox services available.
 These allow you